Xiaomi 14 Pro Vs Xiaomi 13 Pro: Does Snapdragon 8 Gen 3 Make The New Model The Best One Yet?

 – What is the price of the Xiaomi 14 Pro?

-The Xiaomi 14 Pro has been launched in China at a starting price of CNY 4,999 (HKD 5,389) for the base variant.
+The Xiaomi 14 Pro has been launched in China at a starting price of CNY 4,999 (INR 57,352) for the base variant.

 – What are the specifications of the Xiaomi 14 Pro?